Above: A sea turtle swimming in the Pacific Ocean.

 A: Each of these island communities has distinct customs and diets.
 Some of them eat giant clams.
 One particular community in Papua New Guinea is known for eating sea turtles.
 So our approach was not to tell them that they can’t eat a sea turtle, because we do not have that right; they need to feed their families.
 However, we talked with them about avoiding eating 50 sea turtles at once and consider other options.
 We said to eat only the ones that they really need and then mix it up with some fruits, vegetables and other seafood.

 Many community members have now started advocating for turtles in their own communities.
 They’ve said that they want to apply for government funding for turtle protection.
-That’s what we really want — something that galvanizes people to take action so that they’re empowered to make decisions.
+That’s what we really want — something that galvanizes people to take action and make their own decisions.
 At the end of the day, you want them to do it on their own.

 Q: What’s next for the sea turtles?